 “A woman came to the Prophet and said: ‘I have been divorced from my husband and he wants to take this son of mine from me.
 But my stomach was a dwelling for him; my breast a source of nourishment for him; and my lap a resting place for him.
 And now he wants to snatch him away from me.’
 The Prophet said, ‘Nom you are entitled to keep him under your custody unless you remarry’” (Abu Dawud)

-Although the Qur’an sets a framework for equal and reciprocal moral relationships and balanced responsibilities of women and men, civil laws still exist which act to discriminate against women.5 Governments have adopted laws that undermine women’s rights and downplay their contributions to their families, by regarding the husband as the head of the family.
+Although the Qur’an sets a framework for equal and reciprocal moral relationships, as well as balanced responsibilities of women and men, civil laws still exist which act to discriminate against women.5 Governments have adopted laws that undermine women’s rights and downplay their contributions to their families by regarding the husband as the head of the family.

-As such, in cases of divorce mothers are often stripped of the right to care for their children and left penniless.
+As such, in cases of divorce, mothers are often stripped of the right to care for their children and left penniless.
 This is not supported in the Qur’an or Hadith, which describe women as strong, beneficial presences in the household sphere.
 Nonetheless, Muslim women have made several advances in organizing themselves and building solidarity.
 Some have advocated for redrafting marriage contracts to include the right of custody in the case of divorce.
-In 2004, Moroccan parliament passed a revised family law code that established that women and men are equal in a family union, granting mothers greater protections of rights they are entitled to, as stated in the Qur’an.
-Women have continued to uphold true values of Islam that grant mother’s rights and respect.
+In 2004, the Moroccan parliament passed a revised family law code that established women and men as equal in a family union, granting mothers the rights they are entitled to by the Qur’an.

 Since mothers are nurturers of the future, it is their right to have custody of children in case of separation or divorce.
 Moreover, men must financially accommodate ex-wives who have custody of their children.
 Countries that place greater emphasis on men are not following the Prophet’s teachings and overlook the values that mothers foster.